AhmadFaraz-crypto/ERPnext-Installation-on-Mac/README.md

     Please verify the settings above in MariaDB's my.cnf.
 Restart MariaDB.
 And then run `bench new-site site1.locale` again.

-then you have to go in mariadb shell and run these commands
+then you have to go in mariadb shell and run this commands

       SET GLOBAL collation_server = 'utf8mb4_unicode_ci';

+and restart the mariadb

       brew services restart mariadb

 ### STEP 15 install ERPNext latest version in bench & site